 Modern Pioneer Pizza Topping Guide:

-• Pizza Sauce– Try home-canning your own pizza sauce or make sure you only buy organic, gluten-free pizza sauce with no added sugar.
+- Pizza Sauce– Try home-canning your own pizza sauce or make sure you buy organic, gluten-free pizza sauce with no added sugar.

-• Cheese– Try making your own homemade cheese if you have a dairy animal on the homestead, or stick to raw, sharp cheeses that are made from pasture-raised animals.
-If you are dairy-free (like us!), use dairy-free cheese brands that contain clean, simple ingredients and are organic and gluten-free.
+- Cheese– Try making your own homemade cheese if you have a dairy animal on the homestead, or stick to raw, sharp cheeses that are made from pasture-raised animals.
+If you are dairy-free (like us!), use dairy-free cheese brands that contain simple ingredients and are organic and gluten-free.

-• Vegetables- Veggies like arugula, mushrooms, and spinach can also make for unique pizza toppings.
+- Vegetables- Veggies like peppers, onion, arugula, mushrooms, and spinach can also make for unique pizza toppings.
 Make sure they are organic!

-• Other Toppings– Mushrooms, olives, pineapple…. the list goes on for pizza toppings!
-Just make sure you are sourcing your ingredients from sustainable sources and that they are organic and gluten-free!
+- Other Toppings– Olives, pineapple, organic corn…. the list goes on for pizza toppings!
+Just make sure you are sourcing your ingredients from sustainable sources and that they are organic and gluten-free.

 I love playing with dough!
-A good soft, workable dough is a joy to bake with!
-When it comes to grain-free and gluten-free baking, working with those kinds of doughs can be kind of intimidating when first starting off.
+A good soft, workable dough is a joy to bake with.
+When it comes to gluten-free baking, working with that kind of dough can be kind of intimidating when first starting off.
 Since I have never really worked with gluten-based dough, I don’t really have a comparison.
-However, I have learned a lot since experimenting with different recipes and using differing grain-free flours in my baking on the homestead.
+However, I have learned a lot since experimenting with different recipes and using differing gluten-free flours in my baking on the homestead.

 Tip #1.
 Different flours, different doughs.

 My first tip would be to consider what flours you are using.
 Every gluten-free or grain-free flour will create a different dough.
-Since we try to stick to a grain-free diet on our homestead, I have worked mostly with grain-free flours such as cassava flour, coconut flour, and tapioca flour.
+Since we try to stick to a gluten-free and grain-free diet on our homestead, I have worked mostly with grain-free flours such as cassava flour, coconut flour, and tapioca flour as well as gluten-free flour blends.

 Tip #2.
 Too moist, or too dry?